Become a Packard Patient

 Do you have any translation services?

-We have several Spanish-speaking staff members who can assist on the phone, as well as a Spanish-speaking provider at each of our offices.
+We have several Spanish-speaking staff members who can assist on the phone, as well as a Spanish-speaking provider.
 We also have a staff member at our Packard Road office who speaks Arabic.
 You may always request to speak with or schedule an appointment with these staff members, and we will accommodate your request if they are available at the time of your call or appointment.
-However, we highly recommend that you have a translator available when you call or visit in case as our staff members are not always available.
+However, we highly recommend that you have a translator available when you call or visit as our staff members are not always available.